Analysis: Unvaccinated Djokovic’s pursuit of Nadal on hold | Times Leader

 “I would really,” he said, “love to go there.”

 As an unvaccinated foreigner, though, he can’t enter the United States.
-He tried to get around coronavirus-related rules via a tournament-backed exemption, ended up in court and in detention, and eventually had his visa revoked and was deported from that country — which all could hamper efforts to return there in 2023.
+He tried to get around coronavirus-related rules at the Australian Open in January via a tournament-backed exemption, ended up in court and in detention, and eventually had his visa revoked and was deported from that country — which all could hamper efforts to return there in 2023.

 So it’s truly hard to know what’s next for Djokovic.
 It is certainly an unusual sort of limbo.

-This is all up to him, of course, and he has steadfastly insisted — and insisted again Sunday after on Sunday at the All England Club — “I’m not planning to get vaccinated.”
+This is all up to him, of course, and he has steadfastly insisted — and insisted again Sunday after beating Nick Kyrgios 4-6, 6-3, 6-4, 7-6 (3) on Sunday at the All England Club — “I’m not planning to get vaccinated.”

 There is no doubt that he already has accomplished more than enough to burnish his resume, reputation and standing in the pantheon of tennis.
-That’s why, for example, the 35-year-old Serb is not too fussed about no longer being No. 1 (he already broke Federer’s record for the most weeks atop the ATP) or about despite a fourth triumph in a row at the All England Club.
+That’s why, for example, the 35-year-old Serb is not too fussed about no longer being No. 1 (he already broke Federer’s record for the most weeks atop the ATP) or about sliding to No. 7 in Monday’s rankings despite a fourth triumph in a row at the All England Club.

-These are unusual times, to say the least, and as of this week, Djokovic loses the 2,000 points he accrued for winning the 2021 title at Wimbledon, while simultaneously gaining zero points for winning the 2022 title, a result of the WTA and ATP tours in response to the ban on athletes from Russia and Belarus over the war in Ukraine.
+These are unusual times, to say the least, and as of this week, Djokovic loses the 2,000 points he accrued for winning the 2021 title at Wimbledon, while simultaneously gaining zero points for winning the 2022 title, a result of the WTA and ATP tours withholding all ranking points in response to the ban on athletes from Russia and Belarus over the war in Ukraine.

 So No. 1-ranked Daniil Medvedev, the Russian who beat Djokovic in last year’s U.S. Open final to end his bid for the first calendar-year Grand Slam by a man since 1969, was not allowed to be at the All England Club.
 And now it seems Djokovic will not be allowed to be at Flushing Meadows, where play begins on Aug.
 29.